What? Where? When?

 What?
 Where?
 When? (Что? Где? Когда?, translit.
 Chto?
 Gde?
-Kogda?) is an intellectual game show well known in Russian-language media and other CIS states since the mid-1970s.
-Today it is produced for television by TV Igra on the Russian Channel One and also exists as a competitive game played in clubs organized by the World Association of Clubs.
+Kogda?; ChGK) is an intellectual game show well known in Russian-language media and other CIS states since the mid-1970s.
+Today it is produced for television by TV Igra on the Russian Channel One and also exists as a competitive game played in clubs organized by the World Association of Intellectual Games.
 Over 50,000 teams worldwide play the sport version of the game, based on the TV show.

 Format

 Throughout the game, a team of six experts attempts to answer questions sent in by viewers.
 For each question, the time limit is one minute.
 The questions require a combination of skills such as logical thinking, intuition, insight, etc. to find the correct answer.
 The person who sent in the question earns a prize if the experts cannot give the correct answer, while the team of experts earns points if they manage to get the correct answer.

 The basic rules of the game are: